Relation Dataset

 One record in the source dataset can correspond to multiple records in the relation, but one record in the relation can only correspond to one record in the source dataset.

-Relationship Labels
+Relationship Label

 Forward Relationship Label